mlehotay/ier/IER/IER-diagnostics.md

 * licenses **no certification, falsification, or verification procedures**
 * adds **no implementation guidance**

-All ontological commitments, definitions, principles, and ethical consequences are fixed **exclusively** by the Spec (IER-specification.md).
+All ontological commitments, definitions, principles, and ethical entailments are fixed **exclusively** by the Spec.
+If any statement here appears to conflict with the Spec, the Spec takes precedence.

 The purpose of this document is to:

-* explain why **experience cannot be diagnosed or certified** under IER,
+* explain **why experience cannot be diagnosed or certified** under IER,
+* show that this impossibility is **structural**, not methodological,
-* clarify why epistemic opacity **increases moral responsibility** rather than diminishing it,
+* clarify why epistemic opacity **increases moral responsibility**,
-* constrain misuse of IER in engineering, neuroscience, AI, and policy contexts,
+* constrain misuse of IER in science, engineering, AI, and policy contexts,
-* enforce the **precautionary asymmetry** already entailed by the Spec.
+* articulate the **precautionary asymmetry** already entailed by the Spec.

 Nothing in this document determines whether any particular system is experiential.
 All such determinations are **epistemically unavailable** under IER.